 Both problems are linked to the delicate inner ear.

 They can be symptoms of whiplash or a traumatic brain injury (TBI) caused by the force of a car accident, the deployment of airbags, or some other trauma to the head.
-Such head injuries affect five percent of the population each year.
+In addition to head trauma injuries, bulging disc injuries can go undetected right after an accident but can cause monumental problems.
+Such head and back injuries affect five percent of the population each year.

-The symptoms can take weeks to show up, or may not at first attract attention.
+Unlike lacerations, bruising, and dental damage from an accident that show obvious signs of trauma right away, the symptoms of a head injury can take weeks to show up, or may not at first attract attention.
 This makes diagnosis difficult.

 While both complaints sound rather annoying than debilitating, you might be surprised at the degree of suffering they can cause.

 Tinnitus and vertigo can impact your quality of life as well as your career and relationships.

 It’s common for sufferers to report depression, loss of sleep, loss of independence, and headaches as a result of these issues.
 Many people say they have trouble thinking clearly, or remembering things.

 This is especially true for sufferers of tinnitus resulting from head injury.

 How Does Tinnitus Occur?